FilipMargitai/minesweeper/README.md

 Good old minesweeper, remade in C# and displayed only using console

-Projekt started on 15th September 2020
+Project started on 15th September 2020